renatawong/renatawong.github.io/_pages/join-us.md

 If you are a foreign applicant, you are strongly encouraged to apply for the Taiwan Scholarship Program: [https://taiwanscholarship.moe.gov.tw/web/index.aspx](https://taiwanscholarship.moe.gov.tw/web/index.aspx).
 Please note that recipients of this scholarship are not eligible to receive the CGU scholarship.
 Applications are accepted only in the fall semester.

-Foreign applicants may also consider applying for the Taiwan ICDF Scholarship: [https://www.icdf.org.tw/wSite/np?ctNode=31561&mp=2](https://www.icdf.org.tw/wSite/np?ctNode=31561&mp=2).
+Foreign applicants may also consider applying for the TaiwanICDF Scholarship: [https://www.icdf.org.tw/wSite/np?ctNode=31561&mp=2](https://www.icdf.org.tw/wSite/np?ctNode=31561&mp=2).

 ---